The Only Banana Bread I Make

 Banana Bread

-I hate to waste food, especially overripened bananas.
+I hate to waste food, especially overripe bananas.

-More often than not there is exactly four bananas left that have turned black.
+More often than not, there are exactly four black bananas left.
 It’s a strange coincidence that occurs at our house, considering my banana bread recipe calls for exactly four bananas.

 “That’s the sweetest thing I’ve ever seen,” my friend said.